 As mentioned, you need to slide the top section back for reloading but also for priming.
 This sliding action is very smooth and not too heavy to slide back.

-There also are these two cool black fins on either side of the blaster that make it super easy to grip and slide back with your fingers.
-This is a really clever feature to minimize bulk.
+There are also these two cool black fins on either side of the blaster that make it super easy to grip and slide back with your fingers.

-A lot of other slide-action blasters have a very chunky sliding section, to make it obvious where you are meant to put your hand to grab and slide.
+In contrast, some other slide-action blasters have a somewhat chunky sliding section to make it obvious where you are meant to put your hand to grab and slide.
 But the downside of this design is that all that extra plastic can make the blaster heavier, harder to holster, and awkward to hold if you have smaller hands.

-Also worth mentioning is that there is a little priming indicator at the back of the blaster, so when you see the little orange dot you know this baby is primed and ready.
+Also worth mentioning is that there is a little priming indicator at the back of the blaster, so when you see the little orange dot, you know this baby is primed and ready.

 3. Single Fire Is All You Need

-Don’t be fooled by its size, you’re looking at a pocket rocket.
-The Kronos is a compact and very well designed pistol blaster for the Rival range, and is included in my list of best Nerf gun pistols.
+Don’t be fooled by its size; you’re looking at a pocket rocket.
+The Kronos is a compact and well-designed pistol blaster for the Rival range, and is included in my list of best Nerf gun pistols.